junxit/us-congress-bills-112/metadata.md

 - 2012-01-23 — Placed on the Union Calendar, Calendar No. 255.
 - 2012-01-23 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 112-374.
 - 2012-01-23 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 112-374.
+- 2012-01-24 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.